FarmData2/.github/profile/README.md

-FarmData2 aims to extend farmOS by adding data input forms, reporting, and analytics that support the day-to-day operation of diversified vegetable farms.
-The data input forms and reporting facilitate the keeping of records necessary for organic certification and for the study of sustainable farming practices.
+FarmData2 aims to extend farmOS by adding data input forms, reporting, and analytics that support the day-to-day operation of diversified vegetable farms, while also facilitating the keeping of records necessary for organic certification and for the study of sustainable farming practices.

 <!--